WHO ARE WE?

 NEED TO KNOW

-Please Note: Registration does not guarantee a spot in the workshop.
-Confirmation emails will be sent prior to session.
+Please Note: Registration does not guarantee placement in this workshop.
+Confirmation emails will be sent prior to the workshop start.

-If you have any inquiries please contact Sam, iAM Program Coordinator at samantha@jayu.ca
+If you have any inquiries please contact Sam, iAM Level 2 Program Manager at samantha@jayu.ca